cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

     }
 ```

-A lot to unpack here: there's `() -> new StringJoiner(delimiter, prefix, suffix)`, followed by a few simple method references.
+A lot to unpack here: there's `() -> new StringJoiner(delimiter, prefix, suffix)` followed by a few simple method references, e.g., `StringJoiner::add`.
+Each of these are in practice a lambda.

-This first lambda captures the three arguments given to it, and evaluates it once the collector is executed.
+While the three method references are lambdas of the non-capturing kind, the first lambda captures the three arguments given to it at setup time for later evaluation.
 Ever wondered how...?

 Simple!

-Regardless of if a lambda is capturing or non-capturing, the runtime will load or generate some code which when invoked gives back an instance of the functional interface expected.
+First, regardless of if a lambda is capturing or non-capturing, the runtime will load or generate some code which when invoked gives back an instance of the functional interface expected.
 In this case a `Supplier<?>`.
+What functional interface to implement is inferred by `javac` at compile time and kept around as metadata in the compiled class.
+The classes implementing these functional interfaces are referred to as lambda proxy classes.

-Spinning up these lambda proxy classes happens a bit higher up in that flame (or deeper down the stack) at `InnerClassLambdaMetafactory.spinInnerClass`.
-Once the proxy class has been spun up it's turned into a `MethodHandle`, linked into a `CallSite`, which the VM then magically installs into `invokedynamic` bytecode at the callsite in `Collectors.joining`.
+Spinning up these lambda proxy classes happens a bit higher up in that flame at `InnerClassLambdaMetafactory.spinInnerClass`.
+Once the proxy class has been spun up it's turned into a `MethodHandle`, which is wrapped in a `CallSite`, which the VM in turn magically installs in lieu of the `invokedynamic` call.

+Ahem...

 There's _a lot_ more to say about the inner workings of lambdas and their translation at compile- and runtime.
-For most intents purposes [this write-up](https://cr.openjdk.java.net/~briangoetz/lambda/lambda-translation.html) by Brian Goetz still holds, but there are a few developments in the pipeline.
+For most intents and purposes [this write-up](https://cr.openjdk.java.net/~briangoetz/lambda/lambda-translation.html) by Brian Goetz still holds, but there are a few developments in the pipeline.

-The gist of it is that for a capturing lambda the piece of code generated to give us the functional object is likely a constructor taking the captured values as arguments, and then there's code to get those captured values and send them on to the translated method that in the end will do `new StringJoiner(delimiter, prefix, suffix)`.
+The gist of it is that for a capturing lambda the `MethodHandle` returned is likely a handle to a constructor taking the captured values as arguments, and then there's code generated in the proxy class to get those captured values and send them on to the translated method that in the end will do `new StringJoiner(delimiter, prefix, suffix)`.

+Quite the ceremony!

 ### Setting up an experiment

-There's a lot of code spent generating bytecode here.
-What if there was only one captured argument?
-By creating the `StringJoiner` eagerly, we could write a lambda that captures only that:
+What if we could have only one argument to capture?
+One simple experiment would be creating the `StringJoiner` up front and then only capture that:

 ```diff
 diff -r c9325aa887da src/java.base/share/classes/java/util/stream/Collectors.java